scipy-conference/scipy_proceedings/papers/chad_fulton/chad_fulton.rst

 (NUTS) MCMC methods, we focus on the simpler random walk Metropolis-Hastings (MH) and Gibbs sampling (GS) methods.
-These are standard MCMC methods that have enjoyed great success in time series applications and which are simple to implement, given the state space framework already available in *statsmodels*.
+These are standard MCMC methods that have enjoyed great success in time series applications and which are simple to implement, given the state space framework already available in ``statsmodels``.
 In addition, the ArviZ library is designed to work with MCMC output from any source, and we can easily adapt it to our use.

-With either Metropolis-Hastings or Gibbs sampling, our procedure will produce a sequence of sample values (of parameters and / or the unobserved state vector) that – assuming certain conditions are met – approximate draws from the posterior distribution arbitrarily well, as the number of length of the chain of samples becomes very large.
+With either Metropolis-Hastings or Gibbs sampling, our procedure will produce a sequence of sample values (of parameters and / or the unobserved state vector) that approximate draws from the posterior distribution arbitrarily well, as the number of length of the chain of samples becomes very large.

 .. [#] While a detailed description of these issues is out of the scope of this
        paper, there are many superb references on this topic.
 We refer the